Information about positive tests in Boone County

 Total students hospitalized since Aug.
 22, 2021**

-*Percent of student body is calculated using the total student population minus students enrolled in distance programs, which is 26,964.
+*Percent of student body is calculated using the total student population minus students enrolled in distance programs, which is 26,860.
 This figure is intended to reflect the proportion of MU students currently known to be affected.
 It is not a positivity rate (see links to local positivity rates at right).
 To view case data from August 2020 through August 21, 2021, click here.

 |Day of the week